leswright1977/mlx90640_python/README.md

 There are a number of Features and hacks implemented this program:

-When I phsically mounted the cameras, I mounted them side by side.
+When I physically mounted the cameras, I mounted them side by side.
 This means the video and thermal images do not overlap correctly.
 Originally I considered mounting one camera on a kinematic mount, however the simplest solution was to simply re-align them in software.
 The original video camera frame dimensions are set to 288 368 (slightly larger than 240 * 320 that we end up with) The video data is then cropped in opencv like this: frame = [5:325,10:250] where 5 and 10 are the offsets to crop from respectively.